mike-north/ember-octane-workshop/notes/20-server-rendering.md

  @service cookies;
 ```

-Update the `loginWithUserId` function so it writes to a cookie instead of `localStorage`
+Update the `loginWithUserId` function so it writes to a cookie instead of `localStorage`.

 ```diff
    async loginWithUserId(userId) {